2026 Conference Program

 • A no-nonsense approach with practical examples and workflows on how to integrate AI into current design processes for all design ecosystems

-• Establishing knowledge and frameworks that will apply to current and future AI tools
+• How to establish knowledge and frameworks that will apply to current and future AI tools

-• Understanding the real limitations of the tools and what’s to come.
+• The real limitations of the tools and what’s to come.

 Target audience: Beginner, Intermediate